-The ground level is divided between ticketing & baggage claim,and houses Southwest Ticketing counters & baggage service, ATMs, smart carte, & vending machines.
-In the center is access to the parking garage via tunnel, and a meeting point ir to the right of it.
+The ground level is divided between ticketing & baggage claim,and houses Southwest Ticketing counters & Southwest baggage service, ATMs, smart carte, food & rink outlets & vending machines.
+In the center is access to the parking garage via tunnel, and a meeting point to the right of it.
 Outside of T1's ground level are the following transportation zones: 1 for prearranged services, 2 for hotel/motel shuttles, 3 for Park & Ride, 4 for limos, 5 for rental cars.

-The Concourse level with security checkpoint, houses AMs, shoeshine, a cafe, rstaurants & Starbucks, and access to gates A1-A9.
+The Concourse level with security checkpoint, houses ATMs, shoeshine, a cafe, restaurants & Starbucks, and access to gates A1-A9.
 AirTran/Southwest use gates A5-A8.

-Terminal 2 of RDU Airport with Concouses C & D (or North & South Concourses) was completely overhauled and expanded.
-It has a baggage level and a ticketing level with access to C & D gates.
+Terminal 2 of RDU Airport with Concouses C & D (or North & South Concourses) is presentlly served by Air Canada, American, Delta, JetBlue, United & US Airways.
+2 was completely overhauled and expanded.
+It has a baggage and a ticketing level, with access to C & D gates.

 The baggage claim level has outside access to all modes of transportation, inside baggage carousels 1 - 5, airline baggage services, special events desk, Smarte Cartes and more.